+Title: SWING CHOIRUU715 Length: Two Semesters

+Fee: \$20/semester

+Prerequisite: Audition for Teacher/Student must be enrolled on one of the large performing groups, either Mixed Choir or Symphonic Band.

+This course emphasizes advanced vocal performance with some choreography.
+This course requires a mature voice, great work ethic, and positive attitude.
+Numerous performance opportunities are available requiring outside-of-classroom commitments.

-Length: Two Semesters Fee: \$20/semester
+Title: SYMPHONIC BAND UU735 Length: Two Semesters Prerequisite: Audition for Teacher Fee: \$20/semester

-Symphonic Band.
-This course emphasizes advanced vocal performation ethic, and positive attitude.
-Numerous performation ance with some choreography.
-This course requires a mature voice, great work Title: SYMPHONIC BAND Prerequisite: Audition for Teacher Symphonic band is the main instrumental perform director.
-Throughout the year, this group will pla participate in out-of-class band activities.
-Concer ay in concerts and at football games Title: JAZZ ENSEMBLE Prerequisite: Audition for Teacher Jazz ensemble consists of a select group of instru performances and concerts are included in the ex • Title: GUITAR 1 Prerequisite: None This course is open to all students interested in p of the guitar, music fundamentals, reading notes, Guitar 1 and 2 may only be taken one semester o , and chords.
-Title: GUITAR 2 Prerequisite: Guitar 1 More advanced classes will require individual wo UU745 ork with chording, finger picking, an Length: One Semester
+Symphonic band is the main instrumental performing group.
+It is open to advanced players who perform satisfactorily for the director.
+Throughout the year, this group will play in concerts and at football games, and other sporting events, as well as participate in out-of-class band activities.
+Concerts are mandatory.

+Title: JAZZ ENSEMBLE UU785 Length: Two Semesters

+Prerequisite: Audition for Teacher

+Jazz ensemble consists of a select group of instrumentalists who perform music in the jazz and jazz/rock style.
+Many public performances and concerts are included in the expectations of this class.
+This is an "early bird" class .25 credit per semester.

+Title: GUITAR 1 UU740 Length: One Semester

+This course is open to all students interested in playing the guitar.
+Individuals as well as groups will work on learning all strings of the guitar, music fundamentals, reading notes, and chords.

+Guitar 1 and 2 may only be taken one semester each.
+This class may be repeated for credit.

+Title: GUITAR 2 UU745 Length: One Semester

+Prerequisite: Guitar 1

+More advanced classes will require individual work with chording, finger picking, and working with different musical styles.
+Guitar 1 and 2 may only be taken one semester each.
+This class may be repeated for credit.